fortran-lang/fortran-lang.org/_posts/2021-12-23-Fortran-lang-2021-in-review.md

 ### Papers

+This year two papers have been written about Fortran-lang projects.
-This year we also wrote our first paper documenting the motivation and goals of
+The first paper documents the motivation and goals of
 Fortran-lang: "Toward Modern Fortran Tooling and a Thriving Developer Community" by Milan Curcic, Ondřej Čertík, Brad Richardson, Sebastian Ehlert, Laurence Kedward, Arjen Markus, Ivan Pribec, and Jérémie Vandenplas